leomestizo/santex-code-challenge/README.md

 ## Note to the reviewers

+The project was created from scratch (no tools like Create React App were used).
+If you see something weird or have any doubt about something I did, please let me know!

-You are going to see that the reducer functions have statements like the following one:
+Besides that, you are going to see that the reducer functions have statements like the following one:
 ```
 state.gameStatus = GAME_OVER;
 ```